ChiwaInori/chiwainori.github.io/javascript-format.md

-# While coding in JavaScript in XTSGAMES, the following rules should be followed:
+# While coding in JavaScript in ChiwaInori.top, the following rules should be followed:

 ## Basic Format
 1. Do not use other languages' characters if they are not necessary (even in annotation)